|T1059.003||Windows Command Shell|

 Rocke used shell scripts to run commands which would obtain persistence and execute the cryptocurrency mining malware.

 XCSSET uses a shell script to execute Mach-o files and

 Use application control where appropriate.

+Monitor executed commands and arguments that may abuse Unix shell commands and scripts for execution.
 Unix shell usage may be common on administrator, developer, or power user systems, depending on job function.
 If scripting is restricted for normal users, then any attempt to enable scripts running on a system would be considered suspicious.
 If scripts are not commonly used on a system, but enabled, scripts running out of cycle from patching or other administrator functions are suspicious.
 Scripts should be captured from the file system when possible to determine their actions and intent.